Skip to main content

 What to know

-Shorter terms will generally save you money overall, but have higher monthly payments.
+Shorter loan terms generally save you money overall, but have higher monthly payments.

 There are two reasons shorter terms can save you money:

-1. You are borrowing money and paying interest for a shorter amount of time.
+• You are borrowing money and paying interest for a shorter amount of time

-2. The interest rate is usually lower—by as much as a full percentage point.
+• The interest rate is usually lower—by as much as a full percentage point

+However, a lot depends on the specifics – exactly how much lower the interest costs are, and how much higher the monthly payments could be, depends on which loan terms you're looking at as well as the interest rate.
 Rates vary among lenders, especially for shorter terms.
 Explore rates for different loan terms so you can tell if you're getting a good deal.
-Always compare official loan offers, called Loan Estimates, before making your decision.
+Always compare official loan proposals, called Loan Estimates, before making your decision.

 Fixed rate or adjustable rate